2nd Street Project Reaches Substantial Completion

-The 2nd Street Corridor Project, intended to improve the walking experience between downtown Atchison and Benedictine College, began preliminary construction work on Monday, March 25th and work will continue at least through the month of July.
+The 2nd Street Corridor Project, intended to improve the connection between downtown Atchison and Benedictine College, began preliminary construction work on Monday, March 25th and has now reached substantial completion.

-The project includes extensive curb/gutter and sidewalk replacement along 2nd Street from Commercial Street to Division Street.
-Also included are Stresscrete street light poles identical to those throughout downtown Atchison as well as ADA compliant brick pavers within the Amelia Earhart Historic District (Kansas Ave. to Atchison St.).
+The project delivered extensive curb/gutter and sidewalk replacement along 2nd Street from Commercial to Division, locally made Stresscrete street light poles, and ADA compliant brick pavers within the Amelia Earhart Historic District (Kansas Ave. to Atchison St.).

 Beginning with the Downtown West ADA Project (2016), the City of Atchison has undertaken a multi-year strategy to upgrade pedestrian facilities, focusing on downtown and the immediately adjacent residential neighborhoods.
 The AMS West Sidewalks Project (2018), the Safe Routes to Schools: South 5th Sidewalks Project (2019) and the 2nd Street Corridor Project (2019) are all examples of major investments in pedestrian infrastructure.
 The City and USD 409 intend to continue leveraging grant funds to improve sidewalk conditions and connectivity, especially in the neighborhoods surrounding Atchison Middle School.